Tools for UX and CRO: The Ultimate Guide for 2017

 This series of articles will no doubt persuade you to install multiple tools on your website.
 You may get tired of asking your developers to activate, manage and deactivate tags.
 So before we continue, you may benefit from installing a tag-management solution like Google Tag Manager.
 Tag-management solutions provide marketers with an easy-to-use interface that doesn’t require the user to have IT skills or IT permissions.

-Alternatives to Google Tag Manager include Adobe Activation Core Service, Conversant Tag Manager, Ensighten, IBM Digital Data Exchange, Qubit Opentag, Rakuten Storm Tag Manager, Supertag by Datalicious, Tag Manager by ImpactRadius, TagCommander, Tealium iQ, and UberTags.
+Alternatives to Google Tag Manager include Adobe Activation Core Service, Conversant Tag Manager, Ensighten, IBM Digital Data Exchange, Qubit Opentag, Rakuten Storm Tag Manager, Tag Manager by ImpactRadius, TagCommander, and Tealium iQ.

 This article is the first in a series.
 The next part is here.

 How we got a 157% increase for one of the world’s leading digital marketing teams